 Can you find out how many minimum number of steps are required if there are 6 ,7… n disks ?
 There are 7 minimum steps required for 3 disks, 15 steps for 4 disks, 31 steps for 5 disks and so on.
 Let me know in the comments section.

-Please do follow my blog and share it on facebook if you would like to stay connected.
+Please do follow and share my facebook page if you would like to stay connected.